phuongnam7899/obsidian-vault/6 - Main Notes/Fullstack NodeJS Interview Question.md

 	1. Then
 	2. Async await
 3. Can you walk us through how you would design an API using Express.js or NestJS?
+	1. Understand requirements
+	2. Define model
+	3. Add routes
+	4. Add controller to handle logic
+		1. Write test case
+		2. Validate the data
+		3. Authorize if need
+		4. Error handling
 4. How do you handle error management in a Node.js application?
+	1. Using middleware to centralize the error
+		1. throw error with `next(new Error('Something went wrong'));`
+		2. handle in the middleware put in the last
+	2. Custom error classes
+	3. Log the error
+	4. Apply retry if need
 5. What are some best practices for structuring a Node.js backend application?
+	1. Model: db model
+	2. Controller: logic for route
+	3. Route
+	4. Service: business logic share accross controller
+	5. Utils
+	6. Config
+	7. Middlewares
+6. What are some best practices for structuring a Node.js backend application follow DDD
+	1. shared: common business logic used by multiple module
+		1. errors
+		2. utils
+		3. middleware
+		4. validation
+	2. infrastructure: technical concern like db, queue, cache,...
+		1. database
+		2. message-broker
+		3. mailer
+		4. api client: for external api
+	3. modules: each module contain bounded context
+		1. controller
+		2. service
+		3. model
+		4. routes
+		5. useCase
+		6. event

 ---